VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Property/Property.md

 # Property ==~object~==

-The `propertyType` represents a type or category of properties.
+This type represents a type or category of properties.
 Properties are used to provide additional information or attributes for products and variations.

 ## Fields